Finding financial assistance

 As a transfer student, you are eligible for a number of financial aid opportunities at Missouri State.
 In fact, about 75 percent of our students receive some type of financial assistance.

 The first step to be considered for financial aid, including scholarships, is to be admitted.
 We encourage you to begin the admission process at least two semesters prior to entering Missouri State.
-To begin the transfer process, speak with a transfer advisor in the office of admissions.
+To begin the transfer process, speak with a transfer advisor in the Office of Admissions.

 Missouri State offers a number of scholarship opportunities perfect for transfer students.
 Transfer students are also encouraged to apply for scholarships privately-funded through the Foundation.
 We recommend that you begin the scholarship application process by completing your FAFSA.

 If you are transferring from West Plains and are currently receiving the freshman Board of Governors, Multicultural Leadership, Freshman Academic or Leadership scholarships, your scholarship will be continued if you meet the renewal criteria for the scholarship with the same name on the Springfield campus.
-For renewal criteria, please see the Freshman Scholarship page.
+For renewal criteria, please see the Freshman Scholarships.

 The Federal Work Study Program provides jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service and work that is related to the student’s course of study.
 More information about work study at Missouri State is available on the Student Employment website.